RamonJul/bamazon/README.md

 ### Add department

-This option prompts the user for the name of the new department
+This option prompts the user for the name of the new department,which will update the department.txt